What does this AWS Solutions Implementation do?

 Video on Demand on AWS automatically provisions the AWS services necessary to build a scalable, distributed video-on-demand workflow.
 The video-on-demand solution ingests metadata files and source videos, processes the videos for playback on a wide range of devices, stores the transcoded media files, and delivers the videos to end users through Amazon CloudFront.

-Version 5.0 of the solution adds AWS Elemental MediaPackage functionality, and uses the most up-to-date Node.js runtime.
-Version 4.2 uses the Node.js 8.10 runtime, which reaches end-of-life on December 31, 2019.
-To upgrade to version 5.0, you must deploy the solution as a new stack.
+The most recent version of the solution uses the most up-to-date Node.js runtime.
+Version 4.2 uses the Node.js 8.10 runtime, which reached end-of-life on December 31, 2019.
+To upgrade to the latest version, you must deploy the solution as a new stack.
 For customers who do not want to use the new functionality, you can update your existing stack to version 4.3.
 Version 4.3 keeps the same functionality as version 4.2 but uses the most up-to-date runtimes.
 For more information, see the deployment guide.